 My experience suggests 9 critical factors for the successful ERP implementation:

-- Clear understanding of strategic goals
+- A clear understanding of strategic goals

 - Commitment by top management